-Cucumber Salad – An old-school classic recipe.
+Cucumber Salad – A traditional, old-school classic recipe.
 Refreshing, cool and crisp, perfect on hot summer days.
 This is the perfect side dish for any family gathering, picnic, BBQ or potluck – even better, it’s budget friendly!

 Every time my grandpa grilled steaks, burgers or hot dogs in the summer, this was always one of the side dishes.
 My great-grandma, (Grandma B), loved this salad, hence the name.